-Learn about the procedures, steps, risks, and requirements involved with stitching.
+Learn the procedures, steps, risks, and requirements of placing & removing sutures.

 If a wound or incision is large, you’ll need sutures to close it.
 There are different types of sutures and techniques for closing a wound.
 The words “sutures” and “stitches” are often used interchangeably, but that’s inaccurate.
 A suture is the actual medical device used to repair a wound.
 Stitching is the technique used to weave sutures to close the wound.